-Our business model requires investments in infrastructure often concurrently with our customer's investments in power generation or other assets to utilize LNG.
-Our costs to transport and store LNG are based upon our customer's contractual commitments once their assets are fully operational.
+Our business model requires investments in infrastructure often concurrently with our customers' investments in power generation or other assets to utilize LNG.
+Our costs to transport and store LNG are based upon our customers' contractual commitments once their assets are fully operational.
 We expect revenue under these contracts to exceed construction and operational costs, based on the expected term and revenue of these contracts.
-Additionally, our infrastructure assets are strategically located to provide critical inputs to our committed customer's operations and our locations allow us to expand to additional opportunities within existing markets.
+Additionally, our infrastructure assets are strategically located to provide critical inputs to our committed customers' operations and our locations allow us to expand to additional opportunities within existing markets.

-We have considered that the market price of LNG can vary widely, including recent decreases throughout 2019 and the first quarter of 2020.
-Due to the decline in LNG prices, we executed a firm commitment to purchase 27.5 TBtus annually beginning in 2022 at prices that are expected to be significantly lower than inventory purchased in the prior year.
-Further, we believe that we will take advantage of the current market pricing for LNG to supply our expanding operations, resulting in an overall lower average cost of LNG in future periods.
-Our long-term, take-or-pay contracts to deliver natural gas or LNG to our customers also limit our exposure to fluctuations in natural gas and LNG as our pricing is based on the Henry Hub index plus a contractual spread.
-Based on the nature of our contracts and the market value of the underlying assets, we do not believe that changes in the price of LNG indicate that a recoverability assessment of our assets is necessary.
-Further, we plan to utilize our own liquefaction facilities to manufacture our own LNG at attractive prices, and secure LNG to supply our expanding operations and reduce our exposure to future LNG price variations in the long term.
+We have considered that the market price of LNG can vary widely, including recent decreases throughout 2019 and the first half of 2020.
+Due to the decline in LNG prices, we executed a long term LNG supply agreement to purchase 27.5 TBtus annually beginning in 2022 at prices that are expected to be significantly lower than inventory purchased under our contract with our current supplier.
+Further, we will take advantage of the current market pricing for LNG to supply our operations for the remainder of 2020, resulting in an overall lower average cost of LNG.
+Our long-term, take-or pay contracts to deliver natural gas or LNG to our customers also limit our exposure to fluctuations in natural gas and LNG as our pricing is based on the Henry Hub index plus a contractual spread.
+Based on the long-term nature of our contracts and the market value of the underlying assets, we do not believe that changes in the price of LNG indicate that a recoverability assessment of our assets is necessary.
+Further, we plan to utilize our own liquefaction facilities to manufacture our own LNG at attractive prices, secure LNG to supply our expanding operations and reduce our exposure to future LNG price variations in the long term.

 We have also considered the impacts of the ongoing COVID-19 pandemic, including the restrictions that governments may put in place and the resulting direct and indirect economic impacts, on our current operations and expected development budgets and timelines.
-We primarily operate under long-term contracts with customers, many of which contain fixed minimum volumes that must be purchased on a "take-or-pay" basis, which has limited the impact of the COVID-19 pandemic on our current operations.
+We primarily operate under long-term contracts with customers, many of which contain fixed minimum volumes that must be purchased on a "take-or-pay" basis, even in cases when our customer's consumption has decreased.
+We have not changed our payment terms with these customers, and there has not been any deterioration in the timing or volume of collections.

 Based on the essential nature of the services we provide to support power generation facilities, our development projects have not currently been significantly impacted by responses to the COVID-19 pandemic.
 We will continue to monitor this uncertain situation and local responses in jurisdictions where we do business to determine if there are any indicators that a recoverability assessment for our assets should be performed.

-The COVID-19 pandemic has also significantly impacted energy markets, and the price of oil has recently traded at historic low prices.
+The COVID-19 pandemic has also significantly impacted energy markets, and the price of oil has traded at historic low prices in 2020.
 Future expansion of our business is dependent upon LNG being a competitive source of energy and available at a lower cost than the cost to deliver other alternative energy sources, such as diesel or other distillate fuels.
-In addition, oil prices have been impacted recently by OPEC actions related to the supply of oil.
-We do not believe that oil prices will remain at their historic low levels as evidenced by recent volatility and OPEC actions to stabilize the supply of oil into the market, and we believe that LNG and natural gas will remain a competitive fuel source for customers.
+We do not believe that oil prices will remain at their historic low levels as evidenced by recent recovery, and we believe that LNG and natural gas will remain a competitive fuel source for customers.